 DSC is a multipurpose tool.
 As such, it can be used to generate several types of data that have applicability to nearly any business sector or application.
 The most common sectors that use DSC include:

-For dry materials, 20 to 50 mg minimum is requested for the first submission.
-For liquids, a minimum of 85 µL is required, 200 µL preferred.
+For dry materials, a 20 to 50 mg minimum is requested for the first submission.

 This instrument has been qualified for use from -170 °C to 600 °C.

 The glass transition, onset temperature, peak temperature, enthalpy of transition, and selected points of interest are included in the data outputs.